eBay/restcommander/README.md

 <a name="a_new_name"></a>

-**\* NOTICE** With increased popularity, our legal department further inspected the project and would like a minor change on the name.
+**\* NOTICE** With increased popularity, we would like a minor change on the name.
 We will ensure a smooth transition.
 No worry, all the code and functions will remain the same.
 2014/01/23